antirez/redimension/README.md

 If you want to play with the library, the above example is shipped with the source code, the file is called `example.rb`.

+Unindexing
+===

+There are two ways in order to remove indexed data from the index.
+One is to specify again the coordinates and the ID, using the `unindex` method:

+    myindex.unindex([45,120000],"Josh")

+However sometimes it is no longer possible to have the old data, we want just unindex or update our coordinates for a given element.
+In this case we may enable a feature of the library called *Hash mappig*.
+We enable it by setting a key which will represent, using an Hash type, a map between the item ID and the current indexed representation:

+    myindex.hashkey = "people-by-salary-map"

+Once this is enabled, each time we use the `index` method, an hash entry will be created at the same time.
+We can now use two additional methods.
+One will simply remove an item from the index just by ID:

+    myindex.unindex_by_id("Josh")

+The other is a variant of `index` that remove and re-add the element with the updated coordinates:

+    myindex.update([46,120000],"Josh")

+It is imporatnt to enable this feature after the object is created, and consistently for all the queries, so that the Hash and the sorted set are in sync.
+When this feature is enabled, to use `index` is not a good idae and `update` should be used instead regardless an existing element exists or not.
+Please rever to `example2.rb` for an example.

 Tests
 ===